mathieu-coingt/infomaniak-ssh-php-version/README.md

 ## Enhanced the prompt

-Also, you can use the ``.bash_profile`` file given here, wich will sho you in the prompte the PHP cli version used, and also gave you some colors ;-)
+Also, you can use the ``.bash_profile`` file given here, wich will show you in the prompt the PHP cli version used, and also gave you some colors ;-)

 ```shell
 wget https://raw.githubusercontent.com/mathieu-coingt/infomaniak-ssh-php-version/main/.bash_profile -O $HOME/.bash_profile